pouriadana/RSA/README.md

 - The Boost [Library](https://www.boost.org/users/download/)

 ## Installation
-1. Download the Boost library from the release page
+1. Download the Boost library from the release page.
-2. Extract the compressed file to a directory which will be the installation directory eventually
+2. Extract the compressed file to a directory which will be the installation directory, eventually.
 3. In the root folder of the extracted file, open Terminal (Windows 11) or Command Line and run,
 ```
 C:\boost_1_52_0> bootstrap.bat mingw